 Our founder, Mike Harley, has this to say about big box customer service:

 “I honestly think what it comes down to is big stores can deliver the product, but the employees do not appreciate the customers.
 I can think of several different instances where a Staples customer contacted them over a warranty issue.
 Rather than the representative looking up the appropriate manufacturer, they did a quick Google search for the product, found us and gave them our phone number.
-Of course, we are happy to direct them to the proper manufacturer to handle the warranty claim, and we’ve actually taken Staples customers ”
+Of course, we are happy to direct them to the proper manufacturer to handle the warranty claim, and we’ve actually acquired Staples customers.”

 No one wants to deal with an employee that could care less about your business and clearly just wants to get you off the phone.